Insurance Coverage & Costs

 otherwise the carrier can now keep their customer for the first time for a long

 time.
 The churn is incredible.
-Its about one-sixth every year, is the churn
+It’s about one-sixth every year, is the churn

 rate in a population--big population of coverage.